 Faculty College is an annual summer retreat for UW System educators.
 Every year, typically at the transition from May to June, approximately 100 faculty and instructional academic staff from throughout the UW System meet for three days of reflective exploration of teaching, learning, and curricular issues.
 Appointed by their Provosts, participants also engage in shared meals, contemplative walks, and collegiality across disciplines and universities.

-Our theme for Faculty College 2020 is Equity-Minded Pedagogy supporting UW System’s initiative on high-impact practices and student success.
-Faculty at our 13 universities have made clear the need for professional development in equity-minded pedagogy, particularly as it enhances HIPs.
+Our theme for Faculty College 2021 is Equity-Minded Wellness & Pedagogy supporting UW System’s initiative on high-impact practices and student success.
+Faculty at our 13 universities have made clear the need for professional development in equity-minded wellness and pedagogy, particularly as it enhances HIPs.
 Folded into this theme are effective practices in student-centered teaching and learning.

 Keynote Speaker & Workshop Facilitator